alephium/www/src/content/blog/2022-02-09_The-results-of-Alephium-s-naming-competition-are-in--9b2b60ff184c/index.md

 description: 'The team has spoken & the favorite name suggestions are 🥁'
 ---

-The team has spoken & the favorite name suggestions are 🥁

----

 ### The results of Alephium’s naming competition are in!

 #### The team has spoken & the favorite name suggestions are 🥁